Capras/Competencies/competencies.md

 - [ ] Open Closed Principle: While adding new functionality, existing code should not be modified.
 New functionality should be written in new classes and functions

 - [ ] Liskov substitutability principle: The child class should not change the behavior (meaning) of the parent class.
-The child classcan be used as a substitute for a base class.
+The child class can be used as a substitute for a base class.
       - Completed Interface Polygons class

 - [ ] Interface segregation: Do not create lengthy interfaces, instead split them into smaller interfaces based on the functionality.
-The interface should not contain any dependencies (paramaters), which are not require for the expected functionality
+The interface should not contain any dependencies (parameters), which are not require for the expected functionality
       - Demonstrated in MVCMovie project: https://github.com/econno11ee/MvcMovieApp

 - [ ] Dependency Injection: Do not hardcode the dependencies, instead inject them
-      - *Exposure to these concepts in MVVM at Techtonic Group client*

 ### 6. GIT